Shef-AIRE/aire-hugo-research-group/content/authors/mohammod-naimul-islam-suvon/_index.md

 user_groups:
 - Researchers
 ---

-Mohammod Suvon completed his bachelor's degree in Computer Science and Engineering from North South University, Dhaka, Bangladesh.
-He has recently completed his Master's in Computer Science with speech and language processing at the University of Sheffield, UK.
-Currently, he is working as a research and course support under Dr. Haiping Lu.
+Mohammod Suvon is an AI Research Engineer (AIRE) at the University of Sheffield, under the lead of [Prof. Haiping Lu](https://haipinglu.github.io).

+He received his MSc in Computer Science with Speech and Language Processing degree at the Department of Computer Science at the University of Sheffield in 2022.
+Prior to that, he received Bachelor’s degree of Computer Science and Engineering from North South University, Bangladesh, in 2020.
 See [his LinkedIn page](https://www.linkedin.com/in/md-naimul/) for more information.